vichuvishnu/masakari-ha/README.txt

 #[MDCMASAKARI_INSTALLATION]
-edit the local.conf
+edit the local.conf.
-run the script
+run the script .
 ./masakari.sh
 #[Installation using script]